Non-surgical bucket handle meniscus tear treatments and repairs

 The evidence for Platelet Rich Plasma therapy and Prolotherapy for Meniscus Tears

-One of the treatments we offer to help accelerate and augment non-surgical repair of meniscus injury in Platelet Rich Plasma Therapy combined with Prolotherapy.
+In our clinics, one of the treatments we offer to help accelerate and augment non-surgical repair of meniscus injury is Platelet Rich Plasma Therapy combined with Prolotherapy.
 In the video below a general description and demonstration of the treatment is offered.

 Writing in the Physical Medicine and Rehabilitation the Journal of Injury, Function, and Rehabilitation, (13) Jessica Urzen of the University of Louisville and Brad Fullerton of the Texas A&M’s College of Medicine, reported a case of a patient with a bucket-handle meniscus tear that resolved non-surgically with Platelet Rich Plasma injections.

 They report the case of “a 43-year-old man with magnetic resonance imaging-confirmed medial bucket-handle meniscal tear who received 3 treatments of platelet-rich plasma injections in and around the meniscus within 7 months after the diagnosis of the tear.
 The patient reported resolution of pain with walking 8 months after the injury.
 Magnetic resonance imaging 10 months after the injury and arthroscopy 47 months after the injury showed complete resolution of the meniscal tear.”

 At this point, we are going to ask you to do one of two things.
 Continue on with your research at our companion articles on PRP and Prolotherapy for meniscus tears where we will explore research on Platelet Rich Plasma therapy for meniscus injury.
 This is an especially good article is for people exploring the possibility of meniscus arthroscopic surgery, meniscus arthroscopic surgery with PRP augmentation, or PRP injections for meniscus tears as an option.
 See Platelet-Rich Plasma injections for meniscus tears.